QubitPi/hashistack/docs/docs/kong-api-gateway/index.md

 our Nginx should **listen on an HTTPS port and `proxy_pass` to an HTTP port.
 For example, ports 8443 and 8444 are `proxy_pass`ed to 8000 and 8001, respectively, both of which are listed in the doc.

-One special case is HTTP port 8000, which is the redirect port. hashicorp-aws maps the standard SSL 443 port to 8000 so that any downstream (such as UI web app) simply needs to hit the domain without specifying port number and have its request be reidrected to upstream services (such as database webservice)
+One special case is HTTP port 8000, which is the redirect port. iiaas maps the standard SSL 443 port to 8000 so that any downstream (such as UI web app) simply needs to hit the domain without specifying port number and have its request be reidrected to upstream services (such as database webservice)

 ![Error loading kong-ports-diagram.png](img/kong-ports-diagram.png)